How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 Making whipped body butter is simple, but these few tips can make the process even smoother and your final product even fluffier:

-• Customize your carrier oil.
-Each oil has its own texture and benefits — try jojoba for a fast-absorbing finish, almond for a silky glide, or coconut oil for extra richness.
+- Customize your carrier oil.
+Each oil has its own texture and feel.

-• Use clean hands or a spoon to scoop.
-This helps prevent introducing bacteria into your jar, keeping your butter fresher for longer.
+- Use clean hands or a spoon to scoop.
+This helps prevent the introduction of bacteria into your jar, keeping your butter fresher for longer.

 The body butter is too soft and or runny: Chill the bowl 10–15 minutes, then whip again.
 If your room is warm, add another 1–2 teaspoons of shea butter to harden the mixture.